Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 Early November 2016: Pro-gun messages feature prominently in “junk news” spread by Russian trolls and others on Twitter, particularly in key battleground states, according to a later analysis by Oxford University researchers.

-Nov.
-12, 2016: Butina hosts a costume party in D.C. for her 28th birthday, attended by Erickson and Trump campaign aides.
+November 12, 2016: Butina hosts a costume party in DC for her 28th birthday, attended by Erickson and Trump campaign aides.
 Erickson dresses as Russian mystic Rasputin, and Butina dresses as the Russian empress Alexandra.
 Two unnamed guests tell the Daily Beast that Butina bragged about being part of the Trump campaign’s communications with Russia.

 “You came through for me”